Abhigyankrsingh/linux/Documentation/admin-guide/dell_rbu.rst

 Until this step is completed the driver cannot be unloaded.

-Also echoing either mono, packet or init in to image_type will free up the memory allocated by the driver.
+Also echoing either mono, packet, or init into image_type will free up the memory allocated by the driver.

 If a user by accident executes steps 1 and 3 above without executing step 2;